Zero-Leak Forms with Next.js Server Actions

 }

-Incoming Forge webhooks should also be handled in a Server Action or Route Handler.
-See our webhook security guide for the full HMAC verification implementation.
+Incoming Forge webhooks should be handled in a Route Handler (not a Server Action — webhooks are external POST requests, not form submits).
+See our webhook security guide for the full HMAC verification and idempotency implementation.

 Ready to build?